lqb2/lqb2.github.io/coaching.md

 I will wrapping up with my current slate of incredible coach partners sometime around April 2024.
 I have 1-2 slots available starting in January and then a whole slew (slough? sloo?) of slots open starting in May/June.
 If you're interested, let's do a ([chemistry call](https://calendly.com/lqb2co/coaching-chemistry-call){:target="_blank"} by the end of April 2024 so we can see if we're a good match.

+UPDATE 1 May 2024: my coaching plate is approaching full.
+Chemistry calls booked after today may be canceled once my coaching plate is full.
+My next availability for new coach partners will likely be late 2024/early 2025.

 <!-- <a href="https://docs.google.com/document/d/13xo9AVBAwLvDvbbsAz75qYpcb1vpnCh_IYxLE8zlRbA/edit#heading=h.u8d6ynd4gbr2" target="_blank">Here's a rundown of what it could look like to work with me in 2023.</a> -->

 <!-- My coaching plate for 2022 is full and I am beginning to plan out my coaching schedule for 2023.
 If you are interested in working with me as a coach next year, please add yourself to the waitlist <a href="https://forms.gle/hBX8mk92zdbox8UK9" target="_blank">here</a>.
 You'll hear word in November or December about how to get yourself off the waitlist and into a slot! -->